United Nations General Assembly resolution 67/19: Palestinian

 There were celebrations in the West Bank and led Gaza Strip with people waving the Fatah and Hamas flags, respectively.
 Palestinian Prime Minister Salam Fayyad said after the vote, for which he was in New York: "The question is, where do we go from here and what does it mean?
 The sooner the tough rhetoric of this can subside and the more this is viewed as a logical consequence of many years of failure to move the process forward, the better;" while he also called for more U.S. involvement in the peace process.
 PLO Executive Committee member Saeb Erekat added: "Life will not be the same [because] Palestine will become a country under occupation.
 The terms of reference for any negotiations become withdrawal."

 Hamas Gaza-based spokesman, Salah al-Bardaweel, reacted to Abbas' speech in saying: "There are controversial issues in the points that Abbas raised, and Hamas has the right to preserve its position over them.
 We do not recognise Israel, nor the partition of Palestine, and Israel has no right in Palestine.
 Getting our membership in the U.N. bodies is our natural right, but without giving up any inch of Palestine’s soil."
-Party leader Khaled Meshal called for a national unity government through a new P.L.O. election so as to renew the mandate and legitimacy of the organisation "on a correct basis that includes all Palestinian forces."
-Similarly, The New York Times quoted an unnamed affiliate of the P.L.O. as suggesting a possible leadership role for Meshal in the organisation following a nomination by Abbas or a Palestine Central Council election.
+Party leader Khaled Mashal called for a national unity government through a new P.L.O. election so as to renew the mandate and legitimacy of the organisation "on a correct basis that includes all Palestinian forces."
+Similarly, The New York Times quoted an unnamed affiliate of the P.L.O. as suggesting a possible leadership role for Mashal in the organisation following a nomination by Abbas or a Palestine Central Council election.